Sylvester O’Halloran (1728-1807)

 Life

-noted for his French manner of dress, he was the inspiration for the character bearing the name of Count O’Halloran in Maria Edgeworth’s The Absentee (1812), as ‘the tall thin doctor in his quaint French dress with his goldheaded cane, beautiful Parisian wig and cocked hat’, and is frequently cited in the instructive footnotes to Sydney Owenson [afterwards Lady Morgan], The Wild Irish Girl (1806).
+in his writings O’Halloran contested the view of the early Irish as barbarians and traced their letters and custom of reverence for learned men to pre-Roman civilisation, treating St. Patrick (his ‘Magonius’) as a newly-made patrician for purposes of his mission amongst the Irish nobility and defending the Celtic Christianity as possibly Asiatic in origin; he particularly disparaged the Bull Lauditur as a political forgery given that the Irish church had surrendered primacy to the Pope before it was spoken of; noted for his French manner of dress, he inspired the character bearing the name of Count O’Halloran in Maria Edgeworth’s The Absentee (1812) - a ‘the tall thin doctor in his quaint French dress with his goldheaded cane, beautiful Parisian wig and cocked hat’ - and is frequently cited in the footnotes of The Wild Irish Girl (1806) by Sydney Owenson [afterwards Lady Morgan].
 RR ODNB DIB RAF FDA OCIL

 [ top ]